cloudflare/cloudflare-docs/content/learning-paths/modules/get-started/onboarding/add-and-activate.md

 ## Existing domain

+### Transfer to Cloudflare

 If you already have a domain, the easiest way to get set up with Cloudflare is to [transfer your domain](/registrar/get-started/transfer-domain-to-cloudflare/) to Cloudflare Registrar.
-Just like with buying a domain name through Cloudflare, this option simplifies your Cloudflare setup. `.uk` domains work too, just with a [slightly different setup](/registrar/get-started/transfer-uk-domain/).
+Just like with buying a domain name through Cloudflare, this option simplifies your Cloudflare setup.

+{{<Aside type="note">}}

+`.uk` domains work too, just with a [slightly different setup](/registrar/get-started/transfer-uk-domain/).

+{{</Aside>}}

+### Keep current registrar

-If you cannot transfer your domain, your setup has a few more steps:
+If you cannot transfer your domain or want to keep your current registrar, your setup has a few more steps:

 1. [Add your site](/fundamentals/get-started/setup/add-site/).
 2. (*Optional*) If your domain is sensitive to downtime, you may have a [few additional steps](/fundamentals/get-started/setup/minimize-downtime/).